aarong/feedme-client/DEV.md

 - `npm run lint` Check for linting errors in `src` and `tests`.

-- `npm run coverage` Check Jest unit test coverage and put the results in `coverage`.
+- `npm run coverage` Display Jest unit test coverage.

+- `npm run coveralls` Used by Travis to pass coverage information to Coveralls.

 - `npm run test-src` Run linting and Jest unit tests on the source code.
 Aliased by `npm run test`.
 (Jest)